ulfschneider/ulf.website/content/posts/journal/2021-11-09-vscode-dev.md

 title: Use Visual Studio Code in the Browser
 tags: code
 ---
 How great is that?
 Now we can use VS Code in the Browser by navigating to [vscode.dev](https://vscode.dev).
 It´s possible to create and edit documents in GitHub repositories as well as working with local files.
+See the [announcement](https://code.visualstudio.com/blogs/2021/10/20/vscode-dev).

 > You can create a new file in the web just as you would in a desktop VS Code environment, using File > New File from the Command Palette (F1).